 Claire considered herself an obedient girl, doing what her mother asked as soon as she asked, but today she couldn’t stop herself.
 “Last year I was a child.
 I won’t wear that childish dress ever again.
 I’m already dressed.”

 Claire shook her head in astonishment.
 Her mother’s insult stung her pride and her self-image.
 She ran back upstairs to her room, slamming her door.
-She locked it and wept with impotent rage.
+She locked it and wept with powerless rage.

 In a moment, her mother came up.
 She pushed the door and then rattled the doorknob.
-“Open up, Claire,” she demanded.
+“Open up, young lady,” she demanded.

 With her back against the door and her feet against the cedar chest, she denied her mother entry.
 “No. Never.”

 Her mother banged hard on the door with her fist.
-“Come out.
+“Come on.
 Get dressed.
 Let’s not be late for church.”

-After many minutes of no responses, her mother finally ran out of steam.
-In a nasty whine which Claire had dreaded, Ms. Dorsey summed up.
+After a few minutes of no response, her mother finally ran out of steam.
+In a nasty whine which Claire had dreaded, her mother summed up.
 “You’ve made us late for church, you wicked girl.
-I hope you’re happy you caused two mortal sins.”
+I hope you’re happy.
+You caused two mortal sins.”

-“In that case, don’t expect me to do you favors, like taking you to ballet.”
+“In that case,” Ms. Emily Dorsey said, “don’t expect me to do you favors, like taking you to ballet.”